Administrative Guidelines for Academic Department Chairs

 The offer of employment is made by the Dean.
 At that time, issues of salary, start-up funds (if relevant), and moving expenses are addressed.
 Typically, candidates are allowed to take 7-10 days to respond to the offer.
 Once the initial offer has been made, the Dean will notify the Department Chair/Search Committee Chair and, unless the offer has already been rejected (which is rare), then the Department Chair/Search Committee Chair is free to contact the candidate to answer questions, provide information, and convey the department’s enthusiasm for the candidate.

 Candidates who accept our offer of employment receive a “Letter of Intent” from the Provost’s Office.
 This letter includes the following information specific to their offer: salary, tenure time line, moving expenses, library allocation, computer request information, and start-up package (if relevant).
 Candidates must sign and return the letter within 10 days of receipt.

 When Gustavus hires a candidate who has not completed the terminal degree, that person receives a contract that indicates the salary and rank if the dissertation is successfully defended by September 30 of their first year and the lower salary and rank if there has not been a successful defense by that date.
 The contract and the degree deadline are explained to ABD candidates at the time the offer is made by the Dean.

 There are three points at which such notification takes place.
 Please do not neglect this important task.
 It is important to extend this courtesy to all applicants.

 1. After an initial screening.
 Departments that receive a large number of applications (+40) and/or conduct formal conference interviews, notify the candidates who are no longer being considered for the position after the initial screening.
+This correspondence may be sent in hard-copy or via email.
 Below is a sample letter:

 Thank you for your interest in the position of (fill in) here at Gustavus Adolphus College.